FEniCS/dolfinx/docker/README.md

 # DOLFINx Docker containers

-This document briefly summarises all of the `Dockerfile`s in this directory, the images they are built into, and how they are built.
+This document summarises all of the `Dockerfile`s in this directory, the images they are built into, and how they are built.

 ## `Dockerfile.test-env`